 Firstly, please check any available documentation as outlined in question 1 to obtain details of your PPI policy.
 This will help in progressing your complaint.

-The easiest way to raise a query about a PPI policy is to complete a FOS PPI Questionnaire.
-By filling out the FOS (Financial Ombudsman Service) PPI Questionnaire we will have all of the information we need to assess your complaint.
+The easiest way to raise a query about a PPI policy is to complete our PPI Questionnaire.
+By filling out our PPI Questionnaire we will have all of the information we need to assess your complaint.

 Once you have completed the form please send it directly to us at: